Pandev-s-Magic-Window/get-track-info-core/README.md

 # get-track-info-core
-Gets the current track playing on your system and outputs it to stdout or WebSocket.
+Gets the track currently playing on your system and outputs it to stdout or WebSocket.